Let’s talk about salads — the color, the crunch, the pure satisfaction of eating something that feels alive.

 Place dressing ingredients in a blender or food processor and blend until smooth.
 Combine salad ingredients in a large bowl and toss with desired amount of dressing.

 Remember – the infographic is just the starting point!
 Feel free to experiment with the member center’s 410 (and counting) recipes for salads, dressings, dips and sauces.
 Choices range from hearty choices such as Broccoli and Chickpea Salad to simple, fruity combos like Dr. Fuhrman’s Patriotic Salad.
 Feeling adventurous?
-You’ll love the mildly exotic Beet and Fresh Herb Vegetable Salad, which features optional edible flowers!
+You’ll love the Mixed Greens Salad with Beets, Herbed "Goat Cheese" and Walnuts.
 Want to add some hearty beans and grains?
 Try our Lentil, Quinoa and Clementine Salad.
 Let your imagination – and Dr. Fuhrman’s Nutritarian Recipe Database – guide your taste buds to new places.